Jul-S/PopularMovieApp/README.md

 App uses The Movie Database API.
 You have to enter your API key in order to run the app.
-You can create your own one very easy! https://www.themoviedb.org/account/signup When you get it, just set it here: "popular-movies-app/gradle.properties"
+If you dont have one follow the link to create one: https://www.themoviedb.org/account/signup Next set API key in "PopularMovieApp/gradle.properties"